"And although I kept asking her in staff meetings how she was doing and whether she felt comfortable in her job, she didn't say anything.

 Verena feels very comfortable in her new role as partner and managing director She likes to work a lot and enjoys mixing her private and professional life.
 Many business partners are also friends.

-After a few months, the employees express their wish for trust-based working time.
+After a few months, the employees express a desire for trust-based working hours.
 Verena agrees.
-The previous working time recording via chip cards is cumbersome and time-consuming.
+The previous method of recording working hours using chip cards is cumbersome and time-consuming.
 "I wasted a lot of time completing and correcting employees' entries because the device didn't record them correctly or employees forgot to clock in."
 The trust work schedule model works well.
 During periods of high workload, the team pulls together; during quieter periods, colleagues leave their offices earlier.

 Even as the European Court of Justice requires all employers to record their employees' hours in May 2019, Verena is sticking with the trust-based working hours model.
 "I was aware of the ruling and knew that I would have to record working hours again soon.
 However, I thought I had time to do that until the ECJ ruling was a federal law.
 That was a fallacy, after all."